ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_app_editor/using_app_editor.md

 ## Exporting an App

-* Export

 Click RMB on the installed App ► Export: Save the selected App as a .addon file.

 ## Apps from External Folders